|

 Indicator representation:

-Red (alarm) shows humidity is low or high (5% or 85% respectively)
+Red (alarm) indicates humidity is low or high (5% or 85%, respectively)

 Power module temperature